Documentation

 • Use GPS for station location — populates lat/lon in location settings after first fix

-• Use GPS for time sync — requires additional kernel module (see below)
+• Use GPS for time sync — requires the pps-gpio kernel overlay (see below)

 8. Click Save Settings.